R. Charlton (poet/songwriter)

 R. Charlton, who lived in the early nineteenth century, was a Tyneside poet/songwriter.

 Details

-R. Charlton (lived ca. 1812) was a Tyneside songwriter, who, according to the information given by Thomas Allan in the Allan's Illustrated Edition of Tyneside Songs published in 1891, has the song "Newcastle Improvements" attributed to his name.
+R. Charlton (lived ca. 1812) was a Tyneside songwriter, who, according to the information given by Thomas Allan in Allan's Illustrated Edition of Tyneside Songs published in 1891, has the song "Newcastle Improvements" attributed to his name.

 The song is sung to the tune of "Canny Newcassel" according to W & T Fordyce.
-It is written in Geordie dialect and has a strong Northern connection).
+It is written in Geordie dialect and has a strong Northern connection.
 Unlike the others songwriters who wrote about the town improvements and mentioned changes to layout, street plans, new buildings etc., Charlton concentrated on the social changes brought about by the work, and sometimes not too kindly.